‘Destiny’ Weekly Reset For March 28, Age Of Triumph Launch Day

-The Destiny Weekly Reset for Tuesday, March 28 comes the same day as the release of Age of Triumph.
+The Destiny Weekly Reset for Tuesday, March 28 comes on the same day as the release of Age of Triumph.
 Update 2.6.0 won’t release until 1 p.m.
 ET / 10 a.m.
 PT, however, so there are some things PlayStation 4 and Xbox One players should avoid.

 Full details of what is included in Age of Triumph can be found in this Inquisitr article.
 The Nightfall and Weekly SIVA Heroic Strike playlist are currently disabled until the 2.6.0 update is deployed, but players should also avoid the Weekly Crucible and Daily Story Mission.
 This will result in you not being eligible to receive the Treasure of Ages loot box for these activities for this week.